-Urinary Tract Infection Diagnosis & Treatment in Miami, FL
+Treatment for Urinary Tract Infections in South Miami, FL

-A Urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
+A urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
-The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by our specialists when caught early on.
+The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by our gynecologists when caught early on.

 Types of Urinary Tract Infections